Understanding ADHD in Your Classroom

 Every student with ADHD is unique, and so is the solution.
 To help a student with ADHD, it is vital to first understand the problem and find a solution that works for your student.

-1. Observe when and where problems occur to predict, prevent or protect safety.
+1. Observe patterns: Identify when and where challenges occur to help predict, prevent, or minimize potential issues and ensure student safety.

 In Partnership With